Convergence of Gibbs Sampling: Coordinate Hit-and-Run Mixes Fast: Introduction

-A simple and widely-used algorithm that pre-dates these developments considerably is the Gibbs Sampler, proposed by Turchin in 1971 \cite{Turchin1971}.
-It is inspired by statistical physics and is commonly used for sampling distributions \cite{diaconis2010gibbs,diaconis2012gibbs} and Bayesian inference \cite{finkel2005incorporating,geman1984stochastic,george1993variable}.
-To sample a multivariate density, at each step, the sampler picks a coordinate (either at random or in order, cycling through the coordinates), fixes all other coordinates, and re-samples this coordinate from the induced distribution.
-This is very similar to Hit-and-Run, except that instead of picking a direction uniformly at random from the unit sphere, it is picked only from one of the $n$ basis vectors (see \cite{Anderson2007} for a historical account and more background).
-It was reported to be significantly faster than Hit-and-Run in state-of-the-art software for volume computation and integration \cite{CV15b}.
+A simple and widely-used algorithm that pre-dates these developments is the Gibbs Sampler, proposed by Turchin in 1971 \cite{Turchin1971}.
+It is inspired by statistical physics and is commonly used for sampling distributions \cite{diaconis2010gibbs,diaconis2012gibbs} and Bayesian inference \cite{finkel2005incorporating,DBLP:journals/pami/GemanG84,george1993variable}.
+To sample from a multivariate density, at each step, the Gibbs sampling algorithm selects a coordinate (either at random or in order, cycling through the coordinates), fixes all other coordinates, and re-samples this coordinate from the induced distribution.
+This algorithm is very similar to Hit-and-Run, except that instead of picking a direction uniformly at random from the unit sphere, it is picked only from one of the $n$ basis vectors (see \cite{Anderson2007} for a historical account and more background).
+It was reported to be significantly faster than Hit-and-Run in state-of-the-art software for volume computation and integration \cite{CV13,emiris2014efficient,CV15b}.
 Gibbs sampling, also called Coordinate Hit-and-Run, has a computational benefit: updating the current point takes $O(n)$ time rather than $O(n^{2})$ even for polyhedra since the update is along only one coordinate direction.
-Thus the overhead per step is reduced from $O(n^{2})$ as in all previous algorithms to $O(n)$.
+Thus the overhead per step is reduced from $O(n^{2})$, as in all previous algorithms, to $O(n)$.
 However, despite half a century of intense study, the convergence rate of Gibbs sampling has remained an open problem.

-In this paper, we show that the Gibbs sampler mixes rapidly for any convex body $K$.
-Before stating our main theorem formally, we define the Gibb sampler.
+This paper shows that Gibbs sampling/Coordinate Hit-and-Run mixes rapidly for any convex body $K$.
+Before stating our main theorem formally, we define the Coordinate Hit-and-Run.

-\paragraph*{Coordinate Hit-and-Run.} Algorithm~\ref{alg:char} describes the Coordinate Hit-and-Run walk for sampling uniformly from a convex body $K\in\mathbb{R}^{n}$.
-Let $\{\mathbf{e}_{i}:1\leq i\leq n\}$ be the standard basis for $\mathbb{R}^{n}.$ The starting point is in the interior of $K$ and is given as an input to the algorithm.
+\paragraph{Coordinate Hit-and-Run.} Algorithm~\ref{alg:char} describes the Coordinate Hit-and-Run Markov chain, hereafter referred to as CHAR, for sampling uniformly from a convex body $K\in\mathbb{R}^{n}$.
+Let $\{e_{i}: i\in [n]\}$ be the standard basis for $\mathbb{R}^{n}.$ The input to the algorithm is the convex body $K$, a starting point $x^{(0)}$ in the interior of $K$, and the number of steps $T$.